Sheet Metal Gauge Chart

 The gauge system is deeply ingrained in the metal fabrication industry, and it is still widely used today.
 It provides a convenient and established way to communicate the thickness of sheet metal, especially in industries where historical practices and conventions remain prevalent.

-While the gauge system may not align directly with standard or metric measurements, it continues to be employed due to its historical significance, widespread acceptance, and practicality within the metal fabrication field.
+While the gauge system may not align directly with standard or metric measurements, it continues to be employed due to its historical significance, widespread acceptance and practicality within the metal fabrication field.

 Sheet Metal Gauge Charts